 Therefore, there are nine lakh (9,00,000) 6-digit numbers in all.

-How do you Write 6 Digit Numbers in Words?
+How to Write 6 Digit Numbers in Words?

 Let us take a 6-digit number 5,46,783.
 According to the Indian place value system, it is written as Five lakh, forty-six thousand, seven hundred and eighty-three.